gardener/gardener/docs/usage/shoot_operations.md

 Please consult [this document](shoot_credentials_rotation.md#observability-passwords-for-grafana) for more information.

+## Rotate SSH Keypair For Worker Nodes

+Please consult [this document](shoot_credentials_rotation.md#ssh-key-pair-for-worker-nodes) for more information.

 ## Restart `systemd` Services On Particular Worker Nodes

 It is possible to make Gardener restart particular systemd services on your shoot worker nodes if needed.